Jousway/Stepmania-Zpawn/README.md

 * default_JousEdit_ScreenSelectMusic *Finished*

 ```
-Actually 2 diffrent codes, but both are for ScreenSelectMusic, So in same theme.
+Actually 3 diffrent codes, but they all are for ScreenSelectMusic, So in same theme.

 -- cdtitle Resizer --
 Resizes the cdtitle between a value of 60x80, so we dont get the hassel of giant cdtitles